firststef/realtimefilediff/README.md

 # realtimefilediff

-Visual Studio permits you to view your pc memory and see what changed (in debug mode ofc).
-But what if you need to debug files?
+Debugging permits you to view your pc memory and see what changed.
+But what if you need to debug files and see what changed from second to second?
+This tool could be useful if you want to inspect files while viewing the bytes in hex.

-You can use
 ```
-realtimefilediff <file>
+realtimefilediff.exe <file>
 ```
-and get it from the releases tab.
+You get it from the releases tab.